Crop Insurance Australia

 Crop insurance in Australia generally falls into two categories:

-• Named Peril Crop Insurance: Covers specific listed events such as hail, fire, frost and flood.
+• Named Peril Crop Insurance: Covers specific listed events such as hail and fire.
 This is the most common and affordable form of crop cover.
 Hail-only policies are particularly popular among broadacre grain growers.

 • Transit: Some policies extend to cover harvested crops during transport from paddock to storage or delivery point.